-This article is directed to icon designers contributing to Iconfinder who are willing to take action to improve their icon sales.
+This article is directed to designers contributing to Iconfinder who are willing to take action to improve their sales.

-The stock image industry, of which icons is a subset, is very competitive and, at the moment, very saturated.
+The stock image industry, of which icons and illustrations are a subset, is very competitive and, at the moment, very saturated.
 There is a surplus of supply for the amount of demand.
-Sales are naturally connected to the number of icons you have on sale.
-You can boost your sales by adding more icons, but you need to add the right icons.
-Just adding more of the icons that already exist on the site might not have as big of an impact as you expect.
+Sales are naturally connected to the number of items you have on sale.
+You can boost your sales by adding more content, but you need to add the right content.
+Just adding more of the icons or illustrations that already exist on the site might not have as big of an impact as you expect.

-Recommendation: Read the Icon designer reports we publish quarterly.
+Recommendation: Read the Designer reports we publish quarterly.
 The reports are packed with very detailed information that should help you identify some unmet demand.
-In particular, look at the "Searches with no Results".
+In particular, look at the "Searches with no results".
 These are very clear indicators of what customers have searched for, but could not find.

 2. More is more

-There is a direct correlation between the number of icons a designer has on the site and total sales.
-Quality is also very important, but the ideal scenario is to have a lot of high quality, unique icons.
+There is a direct correlation between the number of items a designer has on the site and total sales.
+Quality is also very important, but the ideal scenario is to have a lot of high quality, unique content.

-Keeping a good pace at uploading new icon sets will give you more visibility.
+Keeping a good pace at uploading new packs will give you more visibility.
 You can be featured on our front page and also on your Iconfinder followers’ front pages.

-5. Plan out a release schedule for new icon sets
+5. Plan out a release schedule for new packs

 6. Distinguish yourself

-Icon design seems to be self-influencing in that when a particular style or color scheme becomes popular, everyone copies it .
-Try branching out into some completely new styles to make your icons stand out.
-This is risky, of course, so start small and create an SEO set that is completely different to see how it goes.
+Icon and illustration design seems to be self-influencing in that when a particular style or color scheme becomes popular, everyone copies it .
+Try branching out into some completely new styles to make your work stand out.
+This is risky, of course, so start small and create an SEO pack that is completely different to see how it goes.